Day 31: What Now? {Decluttering From A To Z} | From Overwhelmed to Organized: Day 31: What Now? {Decluttering From A To Z}

 2. The challenge was a fun way to declutter.

-Well, those were my two goals for this challenge, so I call it a success :) Just knowing you were all decluttering this month is so rewarding to me!
+Those were my two goals for this challenge, so I call it a success :) Just knowing you were decluttering is so rewarding to me!

 Reward Yourself!